miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 Most of my runs have been around my living area.
 This reduces friction and the risk of me coming up with excuses not to run.
-I have found a couple of tracks that I really enjoy, and a couple of short ones that I use when there's a lack of motivation.
+I have found a couple of tracks that I really enjoy and a couple of short ones that I use when there's a lack of motivation.

 ![Runalyze Grid](/img/running-2021/runalyze-grid.png)